CenturyLinkCloud/APIDocs/Servers/create-server.md

     <tr>
       <td>primaryDns</td>
       <td>string</td>
       <td>Primary DNS to set on the server.
-If not supplied the default value set on the account will be used.&nbsp;</td>
+If not supplied the default value set on the account will be used.</td>
       <td>No</td>
     </tr>
     <tr>
       <td>secondaryDns</td>
       <td>string</td>
       <td>Secondary DNS to set on the server.
-If not supplied the default value set on the account will be used.&nbsp;</td>
+If not supplied the default value set on the account will be used.</td>
       <td>No</td>
     </tr>
     <tr>
       <td>networkId</td>
       <td>string</td>
       <td>ID of the network to which to deploy the server.
 If not provided, a network will be chosen automatically.
-If your account has not yet been assigned a network, leave this blank and&nbsp;one will be assigned automatically.&nbsp;The list of available
+If your account has not yet been assigned a network, leave this blank and one will be assigned automatically.
+The list of available
-        networks for a given account in a data center can be retrieved from the&nbsp;<a href="https://t3n.zendesk.com/entries/59048754-Get-Data-Center-Deployment-Capabilities">Get Data Center Deployment Capabilities</a>&nbsp;API operation.&nbsp;</td>
+        networks for a given account in a data center can be retrieved from the <a href="/api-docs/v2#data-centers-get-data-center-deployment-capabilities">Get Data Center Deployment Capabilities</a> API operation. </td>
       <td>No</td>
     </tr>
     <tr>